 A working committee was also elected as it was impossible to progress matters with so many members attending meetings.
 Its first duty was to draw up rules and the annual membership fee was fixed at 2/6 (12 1/2 p.)

 The first Association trials were held in Beaumaris in 1931.
 At that time there were 22 affiliated Societies and every competitor had to be a member if competing at any of the affiliated Society trials.

 The first few years were quite troublesome as not all trial committees were prepared to join the Association and the clashing of trial dates caused much animosity.

 In 1955 a trial was arranged between teams from North and South Wales.

-At present the North Wales Sheepdog Society comprises approximately 55 affiliated Societies and 200 individual members from Wales, the rest of the UK and other European countries.
+At present the North Wales Sheepdog Society comprises approximately 55 affiliated Societies and 260 individual members from Wales and other UK and European countries.